Nice hike going from Mestia to the group of alpine lakes (and beyond, because that's where the real fun starts)

-If you want to take bus, it much better to take comfortable long-distance buses operated by the Turkish company Metro bus.
-The downside is that they will get you only as far as to Zugdidi.
+So, if you prefer the bus, it's better to take comfortable long-distance buses operated by the Turkish company Metro bus.
+The downside is that they seem not to operate outside of the summer season and will get you only as far as to Zugdidi.
 There, you will have to switch to marshrutka to get to Mestia.

 From Kutaisi to Mestia:

 This depends on whether you want to get to Mestia from the city or from the Kutaisi airport.

 In the first case, your best options is the direct minibus (the price is 25 GEL) departing from the station behind McDonalds.
 There is a fixed depoarture at 10:00 am but if you want to secure your spot, get there between 9:00 - 9:30 am. since it's quite popular among tourists.
 There may be also others during the day if there are enough tourists, but I wouldn´t rely on that.
 If you miss them and there is none other direct bus available, look for a marshrutka to Zugdidi (price 7 GEL) - it's the same way and you can find there transport to Mestia more easily (especially if you notify your driver in Kutaisi that you need to continue to Mestia).